OrchardCMS/OrchardCore/.scripts/assets-build-tool/Readme.md

 Runs the Parcel bundler.

-**Note**: Sometimes, parcel is too aggressive in it's caching.
-If you manually delete any output folders, you may need to delete the `.parcel-cache` folder as well for parcel to write to it again.
+**Note**: Sometimes, Parcel is too aggressive in its caching.
+If you manually delete any output folders, you may need to delete the `.parcel-cache` folder as well for Parcel to write to it again.
 Running the `yarn clean` command will clean it up for you.

 ```json
 [